 Studies have not been able to confirm the reduction of LDL or bad cholesterol but some people have seen a drop in their LDL after supplementing their diet with omega-3.

 Omega-3 supports cardiovascular health

 Metabolic syndrome is a combination of several conditions.

 - Low HDL or good cholesterol

-Metabolic syndrome is a major health problem.
+Metabolic syndrome is a significant health problem.
 It's been linked to many other ailments such as heart disease and diabetes.

-Omega-3 can greatly reduce the symptoms of metabolic syndrome.
-It can lower insulin, combat inflammation and support your cardiovascular system.
+Omega-3 can significantly reduce the symptoms of metabolic syndrome.
+It can lower insulin, combat inflammation, and support your cardiovascular system.

 Omega-3 supports your brain function

 Low omega-3 levels have been linked to mental disorders.